Poker Flats

 Research Range

-scientific rocket launching facility owned by a university, is
+world's only scientific rocket launching facility owned by a university.

 Activities of Facility